 The shift to hybrid work opened new vulnerabilities.
 Employees connecting from home networks, using personal devices, accessing cloud apps through unsecured connections.
 Most small businesses never properly locked down these new access points.

-The average cost of a cyber breach for an Australian small business is now $39,000.
+The average cost of a cyber breach for an Australian small business is now approximately $39,000.
 For many, that amount is enough to threaten the viability of the company.
 Recovery takes an average of 23 days.
 During those 23 days your operations grind to a halt, your clients get nervous, and your reputation takes a beating.

 What makes Sydney businesses particularly vulnerable is that many operate in regulated industries.
 Legal, finance, healthcare.
 A data breach in these sectors triggers compliance violations, mandatory reporting, and potential loss of professional accreditation.